ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/05-RBASHScripting.md

 Now let's try an interesting example that illustrates the differences between the [*scope* of variables][scopeVars] in the R and BASH environments.

 ~~~
+# assign values to environment variables
 var1 <- "A"
 var2 <- "B"

+# declare a R function
 my_function <- function() {
+  # assign values to function variables
   var1 <- "C"
   var2  <- "D"
+  # concatenate and print strings with the values of the variables inside the function
   cat("Inside my_function: var1:", var1, ", var2:", var2, "\n")
 }

+# concatenate and print strings with the values of the variables before the function is run
 cat("Before running my_function: var1:", var1, ", var2:", var2, "\n")

+# call the function
 my_function()

+# concatenate and print strings with the values of the variables after the function is run
 cat("After running my_function: var1:", var1, ", var2:", var2, "\n")
 ~~~
 {: .language-r}